Welcome to Elementary Music!

 While we are in the Distance Learning phase, we will be pausing band and string instrument instruction.
 Students don't need to worry about any prerequisites in Middle School as we have been in close communication with our secondary music teachers.
 We have collaborated with them to design a rich fundamental program that will transfer easily to secondary music instruction.
 Our focus will be on music theory, note recognition, genre, history, singing, movement and more!
 We look forward to introducing band and string instruction at a later date.

 We are using an online platform called Quaver Music this year, which is designed for elementary students.
 We will provide more information on Quaver Music over the next few weeks.
 We will also provide access to an onlince platform and 'Be a Recorder Star', to help 4th and 5th grade students learn how to play the recorder.
-These are just additional resources for students, families and teachers to learn and enjoy music!
+These are great additional resources for students, families and teachers to learn and enjoy music!

-Teachers will be connecting with 4th and 5th grade students very soon!
 We look forward to a fun filled year!

 Loaned Instrument Return: Due to COVID-19 and Selter in Place directives, we did not collect instruments from each school site as we have in the past.
 We ask that parents/guardians make arrangements with Lisa Vaca to return any unreturned instruments.
 Please email her at email@example.com.
 Please do not call our office as we are currently working from home and have limited access to voice mail.